-The consolidated financial statements have been prepared on the historic cost basis except for the revaluation of certain financial instruments designated as fair value through profit and loss and fair value through other comprehensive income.
+The consolidated financial statements have been prepared on the historic cost basis except for certain financial instruments designated as fair value through profit and loss and fair value through other comprehensive income.

 2. Basis of preparation (Continued from previous page)